open-traffic-generator/models/MODEL-GUIDE.md

 - ALLOF
   - is not to be used
-  - use the x-property-fragments extension instead and the bundler will do inline replacement
+  - use the x-inline extension instead and the bundler will do inline replacement

 - DESCRIPTIONS